ay0408/CompLaplace/README.md

 We have developed privacy-preserving methods that combine the compressive mechanism and the Laplace mechanism.

+**Our method can be used if we can assume that the top and the rest (e.g., significant and non-significant SNP groups) rarely vary between neighboring datasets.**

 This contains the Python codes for our experiments in which we evaluated our mechanisms in terms of accuracy, rank error, and run time.

 ## Major cons of our methods and future directions